Ashutosh-Badave/2.UAV_Motion_Planning/README.md

 git clone https://github.com/Ashutosh-Badave/UAV_Motion_Planning
 ```
 ### Step 4: Test setup
-The first task in this project is to test the [solution code](https://github.com/udacity/FCND-Motion-Planning/blob/master/backyard_flyer_solution.py) for the Backyard Flyer project in this new simulator.
-Verify that your Backyard Flyer solution code works as expected and your drone can perform the square flight path in the new simulator.
+First test the [solution code](https://github.com/udacity/FCND-Motion-Planning/blob/master/backyard_flyer_solution.py) for the Backyard Flyer project in this simulator.
+Verify that Backyard Flyer code works as expected and drone can perform the square flight path in the this simulator.
 To do this, start the simulator and run the [`backyard_flyer_solution.py`](https://github.com/udacity/FCND-Motion-Planning/blob/master/backyard_flyer_solution.py) script.

 ```sh
 source activate fcnd # if you haven't already sourced your Python environment, do so now. python backyard_flyer_solution.py
 ```
 The quad should take off, fly a square pattern and land, just as in the previous project.
-If everything functions as expected then you are ready to start work on this project.
+If everything functions as expected then you are ready to fly the drone using motion planning.

 ### Step 5: Inspect the relevant files
-For this project, you are provided with two scripts, `motion_planning.py` and `planning_utils.py`.
+In this project, two scripts are provided, `motion_planning.py` and `planning_utils.py`.
 Here you'll also find a file called `colliders.csv`, which contains the 2.5D map of the simulator environment.

 ### Step 6: Test  `motion_planning.py` and `planning_utils.py`